Excel Borders (Table of Contents)

 Borders in Excel

 Borders are the boxes formed by lines in the cell in Excel.
-By keeping border we can frame any data and provide them a proper define limit.
-To distinguish specific values, outline summarized values or separate data in ranges of cells, you can add a border around cells.
+By keeping borders, we can frame any data and provide them with a proper define limit.
+To distinguish specific values, outline summarized values or separate data in ranges of cells; you can add a border around cells.

 How to add Borders in Excel?

 Adding borders in Excel is very easy and useful to outline or separate specific data or highlight some values in a worksheet.
-Normally, for selected cells in Excel, we can easily add all, top, bottom, left or right borders.
-Option for Borders is available in Home menu, under font section with the icon of Borders.
+Normally, we can easily add all top, bottom, left, or right borders for selected cells in Excel.
+Option for Borders is available in the Home menu, under the font section with the icon of Borders.
 We can also use shortcuts to apply borders in Excel.

 Let’s understand how to add Borders in Excel.

-For accessing Borders, go to Home and select the option as shown in below screenshot under Font section.
+For accessing Borders, go to Home and select the option as shown in the below screenshot under the Font section.

-Here we have categorized Borders in 4 sections.
+Here we have categorized Borders into 4 sections.
 This would be easy to understand because all sections are different from each other.

-The first section is a basic section, which has only Bottom, Top, Left and Right Borders.
+The first section is a basic section with only Bottom, Top, Left, and Right Borders.
 By this, we can only create one side border only for one cell or multiple cells.

-The third section is combinational of bottom border, which has Bottom Double Border, Thick Bottom Border, Top and Bottom Border, Top and Thick Bottom Border and Top and Double Bottom Border.
+The third section is a combination of the bottom borders, Bottom Double Border, Thick Bottom Border, Top and Bottom Border, Top and Thick Bottom Border, and Top Double Bottom Border.

-These type of double borders are majorly used in underlining the headlines or important texts.
+These types of double borders are majorly used in underlining the headlines or important texts.

-The Fourth section has a customized border section, where we can draw or create border as per our need or we can make changes in existing border type as well.
+The Fourth section has a customized border section, where we can draw or create a border as per our need or make changes in the existing border type.
 We can change the color, thickness of the border as well in this section of Borders.

-We have seen the basic function and use for all kind of borders and how to create those as well in the previous example.
+We have seen the basic function and use for all kinds of borders and how to create those in the previous example.
 Now we will see an example where we will choose and implement different Borders and see how those Borders in any table or data can be framed.

 We have a data table, which has details of Owner, Block, and Apartment No. Now we will frame the Borders and see how the data would look like.

-As row 2, is the headline, so we will prefer a double bottom line, which can be selected from the third section.
+As row 2 is the headline, we will prefer a double bottom line selected from the third section.

 And all cell will be covered with a box of All Borders which can be selected from the second section.